wbamberg/idl-reference/docs/nsILoginManager.md

 check for logins without causing the user to be prompted for a master
 password to decrypt the logins.

-@param aHostname
-       The hostname to restrict searches to.
-Specify an empty string
-       to match all hosts.
-A null value will not match any logins, and
-       will thus always return a count of 0.
-@param aActionURL
-       The URL to which a form login will be submitted.
-To match any
-       form login, specify an empty string.
-To not match any form
-       login, specify null.
-@param aHttpRealm
-       The HTTP Realm for which the login applies.
-To match logins for
-       any realm, specify an empty string.
-To not match logins for any
-       realm, specify null.

 #### Parameters ####